cass-bonner/aws-poc/5-transactions-ms-lambda/README.md

 ###OrderCaptureHandler

-* As a Handler for your function enter `poc.sa.ms.control.order.OrderCaptureHandler::handleRequest`.
+* As a Handler for your function enter `poc.sa.ms.handler.order.fulfillment.OrderCaptureHandler::handleRequest`.
 * Use the order execution role created in the previous step.

 ###PaymentDetailsVerificationHandler

-* As a Handler for your function enter `poc.sa.ms.control.order.payment.PaymentDetailVerificationHandler::handleRequest`.
+* As a Handler for your function enter `poc.sa.ms.handler.order.fulfillment.payment.PaymentDetailVerificationHandler::handleRequest`.
 * Use the payment role created in the previous step.

 ###PaymentPreAuthorisationHandler

-* As a Handler for your function enter `poc.sa.ms.control.order.payment.PaymentDetailPreAuthorisationHandler::handleRequest`.
+* As a Handler for your function enter `poc.sa.ms.handler.order.fulfillment.payment.PaymentDetailPreAuthorisationHandler::handleRequest`.
 * Use the payment role created in the previous step.